 There are no routine room searches.
 A room search is conducted only when there is objective reason to believe that the student(s) in the room are in serious physical or psychological distress, or that the room contains items prohibited by University regulations (including federal, state, and local laws).
 An act of misbehavior is one of many reasons which will or may precipitate this concern.
 Room searches are conducted exclusively by Residence Life staff.
 When there is a potential search situation, the Residence Life staff must obtain approval from the Associate Vice President of Student Affairs.
 Approval is only granted after the reason for the search, the person(s) who is to search the room, and the object(s) being sought are clarified.
 Searches are usually conducted in the presence of the students living in the room, and only in unusual cases would the room be searched in their absence.

 When it is necessary for University Police to search a room, the search will be performed according to procedures required by law.
 If time and circumstances permit, Residence Life will be notified in advance of an impending search.
 Items seized will be taken (as authorized by law) and inventoried, and a receipt listing each article will be given to the student or left in the room.

-- The possession or use of alcoholic beverages is prohibited in all University housing, including undergraduate students living in University housing apartments, for students of any age.
+- The possession or use of alcoholic beverages is prohibited in all University housing, including undergraduate students living in University-owned apartments, for students of any age.

 - It is a violation of Pennsylvania state law, local municipality, and/or University policy for a student under 21 years of age to attempt to purchase, consume, possess, or transport alcoholic beverages.
 It is unlawful to sell, furnish, or give to any minor, or permit that alcoholic beverages be sold, furnished, or given to any minor.